murtazanarwar/Cohere/README.md

 This feature integrates seamlessly into the existing chat interface.

+## AI Summarizer enables:
+- Summarize long chat threads into 2–4 sentences.
+- Highlight key decisions and action items automatically.
+- Works in real time using Convex Actions + Hugging Face models.
+- Breaks long conversations into chunks for accurate summarization and merges results into a single concise output.

 ## 🚀 Demo

 Here are quick walkthroughs of various features of the Cohere.